vjlab/resources/m3-quickstart.md

 Further details on what all that means will be covered in another tutorial.

+Also check out [my other tutorial](https://github.com/vjlab/resources/blob/master/m3-slurm-script-examples.md) on SLURM script examples for BEAST (with BEAGLE), RAXML, and python.

 ## 4. Logging into to M3
 Open your Terminal (assuming you're using a Mac), and in the command line, login using: